[By Will Woods – Forbidden Vancouver Walking Tours’ Founder]

 Today I love showing people Vancouver and the city’s unique history just as much as I did on that first day (albeit with a few less nerves these days!).
 I feel very lucky and honoured to have found a career that allows me to indulge my own interests, and to have met so many interesting people along the way.

-Fast-forward to today and Forbidden Vancouver Walking Tours has a team of fifteen guides – some of the nicest, most passionate, and most creative people I’ve ever had the pleasure to know.
+Fast-forward to today and Forbidden Vancouver Walking Tours has a team of eighteen guides – some of the nicest, most passionate, and most creative people I’ve ever had the pleasure to know.
 Together, we’ve run well over a thousand walking tours, held special events in some of the city’s most famous venues like the Penthouse and the Commodore Ballroom, staged a sold-out Christmas play, and launched sister company Vancouver Mysteries – now owned and operated by former Forbidden Vancouver storyteller Tanya Bennett.

 We’ve got big plans for the future and more ideas on the hopper than you can shake a stick at.
 So if you enjoy a dose of theatre with your history, stay tuned and I promise we’ll continue to deliver!